Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 Saint-Julien

-Leoville Las Cases was surprisingly kind, silky and incredibly aromatic, with breathtaking nuance richness and aftertaste which lasted for more than 1 minute.
-Simply a dream wine, which will keep for 30+ years because of this wine's exquisite balance.
+Leoville Las Cases was surprisingly kind, silky, and incredibly aromatic, with breathtaking nuance, richness, and aftertaste lasting more than 1 minute.
+Simply a dream wine that will last 30+ years because of this wine's exquisite balance.
 97-99p.

-Branaire Ducru, Leoville Barton and Leoville Poyferre had presented themselves three perfectly cut diamonds with fat fruit and fat tannins, fabulous structure, wonderful balance and marvellous length on the palate.
+Branaire Ducru, Leoville Barton, and Leoville Poyferre were three perfectly cut diamonds with fat fruit and fat tannins, fabulous structure, wonderful balance, and marvelous length on the palate.
 Sheer enjoyment!
 94-96p.

 Beychevelle.
 Without a doubt the best wine ever from this property in modern times.
-All of it was just marvellously composed in sophisticated and silky "wrapping".
-This looked like a formidable wine work and what a delicacy we have here!
+It was just marvelously composed in sophisticated and silky "wrapping".
+This looked like a formidable wine work, and what a delicacy we have here!
 94-95p.

 Clos de Marquis was a stunning beauty.
-I don't remember having tasted such a delicious, seductive and luscious wine from this property.
+I don't remember tasting such a delicious, seductive, luscious wine from this property.
 And what a beautifully scented nose this wine had!
-A heartbreaker wine of big calibre.
+A heartbreaker wine of big caliber.
 93-95p.

-Langoa Barton, Lagrange and Talbot delivered all just as stunningly beautiful wines, intense and aromatic with delicious sweetness, exemplary structure and silky tannins.
-It was just to be delighted at these wines' irresistible "sex-appeal"!
+Langoa Barton, Lagrange, and Talbot delivered just as stunningly beautiful wines, intense and aromatic with delicious sweetness, exemplary structure, and silky tannins.
+It was just to be delighted at these wines' irresistible "sex appeal"!
 93-95p.

-Gruaud Larose was on the light and elegant side, but quite nicely made.
+Gruaud Larose was light and elegant but quite nicely made.
 88p.

 Pauillac

 Lafite did surprise by not being soft as a lamb.
-It was very strong and powerful wine, deep, sappy and extremely concentrated.
+It was strong wine, deep, sappy, and extremely concentrated.
 A bobbling volcano!
 98-100p.

-Latour did surprise by not being a monster I was looking forward to.
-It was incredibly sophisticated and multidimensional, enormous body and silky tannins, plus aromatic fruit of highest quality.
+Latour did surprise me by not being the monster I was looking forward to.
+It was incredibly sophisticated and multidimensional, with an enormous body, silky tannins, and the highest quality aromatic fruit.
 Will be a legend.
 98-100p.

 Frederic Engerer, the man behind Latour's fabulous form in recent vintages.
-Please, don't rise the price of 2005 up 200%!
+Please, don't raise the price of 2005 by 200%!

-Lynch Bages had really delicious nose of dark cherries and blueberries, fabulous sweetness, length and nuance richness.
-Seems to be even better than the spectacular 2000 version!
+Lynch Bages had a delicious nose of dark cherries and blueberries, fabulous sweetness, length, and nuance richness.
+It is even better than the spectacular 2000 version!
 95-96p.

-Mouton Rothschild was made up from 65% of total production).
-Even if this wine didn't have Lafite's and Latour's nuance richness and their multidimensional intensity, there were anyway lot of delicious ingredients, wine freaks could romp about.
+Mouton Rothschild was made up of 65% of total production).
+Even if this wine didn't have Lafite's and Latour's nuance richness and multidimensional intensity, there were many delicious ingredients wine freaks could romp about anyway.
 94-96p.

 Grand Puy Ducasse was a big surprise with stunningly made wine.
 Amazingly concentrated with fat fruit and ripe tannin in close dance.
 Extremely tasty and nuanced.
 Bravo!
 93-95p.